GreenhouseCI/blog.greenhouseci.com/_posts/2014-08-18-hockeyapp-publishing.md

 this leads you to the project settings view.

-In project settings you can see the HockeyApp section.
+In project settings you can see the Publishing section on the sidebar.
-By expanding it, you will presented with the following fields
+By clicking it, the fields for configuring HockeyApp are displayed.

 <img class="post-img" src="{{ site.url }}/assets/hockeyapp.png" />

 To use HockeyApp:
 <ul>